lilnouncil/lilnouncil-gov/README.md

 # LiL Nouncil Governance Guidelines

 > [!IMPORTANT]
-> This governance document is a fork of the Nouncil documents and has not been updated or adjusted for the Lil Council yet.
+> This governance document is a fork of the Nouncil documents and has not been fully updated and adjusted for the Lil Nouncil yet.

 ## VOTING

 ### Voting Options:

-All polls in #nouncil-votes have the following options: FOR, AGAINST, or a Nouncillor can abstain from the decision.
+All polls in `#lil-nouncil-votes` have the following options: `FOR`, `AGAINST`, or a Lil Nouncillor can abstain.

 ### Voting Period:

-All Nouncil polls are open for 5 days (120 hours), after which voting will close.
+All Lil Nouncil polls are open for 5 days (120 hours), after which voting will close.
 Late votes will not be accepted.

 ### Voting Quorum:

-The minimum number of Nouncillors that need to vote on a proposal in order for a decision to be made.
+The minimum number of Lil Nouncilors needed to vote on a proposal for a decision to be made.
 Abstains count towards quorum.
-A vote that fails to meet quorum is null and void.
+A vote that fails to meet the quorum is null and void.

 Current Voting Quorum: 30%

 ### Vote Threshold:

-In addition to meeting quorum, for a poll to succeed the leading option must have a minimum of 30% support.
+In addition to meeting quorum, for a poll to succeed, the leading option must have a minimum of 30% support.
 This includes both FOR and AGAINST options.
-If the voting threshold is not met the poll is inconclusive.
+If the voting threshold is not met, the poll is inconclusive.

 Current Vote Threshold: 21%

 ### Changing Votes

-If a Nouncillor has voted on a poll and wants to change their vote before it closes they can DM Joel Cares to delete their old vote.
+If a Lil Nouncillor has voted on a poll and wants to change their vote before it closes, they can DM [Joel Cares](https://discord.com/users/362737590430072862) to delete their old vote.
 This can only be done once per poll, and they are responsible for processing their updated vote.

 ### Voting Results:

-If quorum is not met a poll is inconclusive.
+If the quorum is not met, a poll is inconclusive.

-If no option reaches the Vote Threshold the poll is inconclusive.
+If no option reaches the Vote Threshold, the poll is inconclusive.
 For example, if we have 100 Nouncillors, a vote option such as FOR needs 30 or more supporting votes to succeed, even if it is the option with the highest votes.

-If a poll results in a tie it is inconclusive.
+If a poll results in a tie, it is inconclusive.
 Inconclusive polls will be processed as ABSTAIN in external governance such as Nouns DAO.
-If a vote meets quorum, a single vote option has the most votes, and those votes meet or pass the Vote Threshold, that vote option will be considered the winner in a binding Nouncil decision.
+If a vote meets the quorum, a single vote option has the most votes, and those votes meet or pass the Vote Threshold, that vote option will be considered the winner in a binding Nouncil decision.

 ## Members

 ### Member Eligibility:
-To be eligible for membership in Nouncil an individual must demonstrate a track record of Nounish Building.
+To be eligible for membership in Nouncil, an individual must demonstrate a track record of Nounish Building.

 ### New Members:
-New members can join the Nouncil Discussion Channel at any time and engage in (respectful) dialog and discussion.
+New members can join the Nouncil Discussion Channel anytime and engage in (respectful) dialog and discussion.

-To join Nouncil you must head to [Nouncil Discord](https://discord.gg/FCSBy2SmVS) and, in the #nouncil-apply chanel, ask to join Nouncil.
+To join Lil Nouncil, you must head to [Lil Nouns Discord](https://discord.gg/zXPSZj7zSb) and, in the `#lil-nouncil-chat` channel, ask to join Nouncil.
 Please include a summary of your Nounish activities and any relevant social media links.

-Any Nouncillor can put an application up to vote using the command `/nerman create-poll` in #nouncil-votes.
+Any Nouncillor can sign an application to vote using the command `/nerman create-poll` in #nouncil-votes.
 Nomination polls must clearly state who is applying, tag them, and link to their application message.

-When voting on a new member Nouncillors should evaluate the application on the following criteria:
+When voting on a new member, Lil Nouncillors should evaluate the application on the following criteria:

 - Are they a Nounish builder?
 - Have they shipped or worked on any Nounish projects/products?
 - Do they have a track record of execution?
-- Are they a unique person and not an alt account for any existing Nouncillor?
+- Are they unique person and not an alternate account for any existing Nouncillor?

 ### Removal of Members:
-Should it be appropriate to remove a member of the Nouncil due to behavior unbecoming a Nouncillor, or project termination, any 2 members of the Nouncil can suggest the removal of said member, which will then be put to a binding Nouncil vote.
-Removing a Nouncillor requires a majority decision (> 51% of Nouncillors)
+Should it be appropriate to remove a member of the Nouncil due to behavior unbecoming a Nouncillor or project termination, any 2 members of the Nouncil can suggest the removal of said member, which will then be put to a binding Nouncil vote.
+Removing a Nouncillor requires a majority decision (> 51% of Lil Nouncillors)

 ### NounsDAO Proposals:
 The Nouncil shall endeavor to discuss and vote on every proposal made at https://nouns.wtf/vote.

 ### Prop House
-If a Nouncillor has a proposal in a Prop House that Nouncil is voting on they should vote however they want, including for their own proposal.
+If a Nouncillor has a proposal in a Prop House that the Nouncil is voting on, they should vote however they want, including for their proposal.

 ### Active Nouncillor
 An Active Nouncillor is a Nouncillor who has a vote participation rate  of 69% or greater and has been active in Nouncil for at least 2 months.